jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/oop-fundamentals-lesson/readme.md

 Today we will cover topics including private and public member variables, overriding methods, and static and non-static variables and methods.
 All of these are key components to Android programs you will write.
 In fact, you have been using almost all of these already without knowing it!

-> Check: Ask students to explain the reasons why we use inheritance and subclassing.

 <a name="introduction"></a>
 ## Introduction: Public and Private member variables (15 mins)